Torch Trinity Graduate University: History

-Torch Trinity Graduate University was established in 1997 through the partnership of the Korean Center for World Missions (Seoul, South Korea) and Trinity Evangelical Divinity School(Deerfield, IL).
+Torch Trinity Graduate University was established in 1997 through the partnership of the Korean Center for World Missions (Seoul, South Korea) and Trinity Evangelical Divinity School (Deerfield, IL).
 Torch Trinity first opened its doors in 1998 with the purpose of educating, equipping, and sending Christian leaders and missionaries worldwide.

 Originally named Torch Trinity Graduate School of Theology (TTGST), the establishment of the school was pioneered by Hyung Ja Lee.
 She was installed as the school's chairperson in 1997 and still holds this office today.
-Since its establishment, Torch Trinity has had five presidents.
-Yoon Hee Kim (2019–present), Jung-Sook Lee (2015–2019), Sang Bok David Kim (1997-2001, 2011–2015), Kenneth M. Meyer (2001-2005), and Yong Jo Ha (2005-2011).
+Since its establishment, Torch Trinity has had six presidents.
+Deok Kyo Oh (2023–present), Yoon Hee Kim (2019–2023), Jung-Sook Lee (2015–2019), Sang Bok David Kim (1997-2001, 2011–2015), Kenneth M. Meyer (2001-2005), and Yong Jo Ha (2005-2011).

 After the sudden passing of President Ha, the founding president, Sangbok David Kim, was reappointed as the fourth president (2011–2015).
 Under his leadership, the school changed its English appellation to Torch Trinity Graduate University to reflect a more accurate translation of the school's Korean name and added the Academic Building with new classrooms.
 Jung Sook Lee, the former vice president of Academic Development, was installed as the fifth president on September 1, 2015.

 Torch Trinity is an evangelical, interdenominational institution.
 The Torch Trinity student body is drawn from the traditions of various Protestant denominations including Reformed/Presbyterian, Baptist, Independent Bible, Methodist, Pentecostal, and Episcopalian.
 Currently, there are over five hundred students enrolled at Torch Trinity from over thirty countries.[4]
 [5] The school offers six degree programs instructed by twenty-one full-time professors and thirteen adjuncts each with a doctoral degree from an accredited school.
 Students can choose to join either the English or Korean language programs.